Energy-Efficient UAV Relaying Robust Resource Allocation in Uncertain Adversarial Networks: Simulation Results

 Fig.~\ref{PEC} shows the convergence of PEC from our proposed Algorithm~1.
 We define ``Exact" as the energy consumption calculated based on (\ref{e_u_avg}).
-The optimal PEC is very close to the value of ``Exact".
-We claim that proposed PEC minimization is practically tight, given that we solve it via convex optimization.
+The optimal PEC is very close to the value of "Exact."
+We claim that the proposed PEC minimization is practically tight, given that we solve it via convex optimization.
 Fig.~\ref{e_u_avg} also shows that PEC minimization converges after iteration.
 Thus, the efficiency of Algorithm~1 is proved to be efficient.

-Fig.~\ref{Power} shows the UAV transmit power change for UAV flight time.
+Fig.~\ref{power} shows the UAV transmits power to change for UAV flight time.
 There exists a trade-off between transmit power and EE UAV.
-When the UAV transmits higher power that may disclose secure information to the adversaries.
-On the other hand, higher transmit power results in better thorough.
+The UAV transmits higher power that may disclose secure information to the adversaries.
 We keep the BS transmit power fixed and vary UAV transmit power.
-When the transmit power is low, Algorithm~1 results saturated power level, as shown in Fig.~\ref{P_1}.
-However, Fig.~\ref{P_3} shows the required $p_u$ and also shows the power savings for the Algorithm 1.
+When the transmit power is low, Algorithm~1 results in a saturated power level, as shown in Fig.~\ref{P_1}.
+However, Fig.~\ref{P_3} shows the required $p_u$ and shows the power savings for Algorithm 1.

-Fig.~\ref{th} shows WCSR for Algorithm~\ref{alg:algorithm_sum} when the radii of adversaries uncertain circular are 60 m, 45 m, and 30 m, respectively.
+Fig.~\ref{th} shows WCSR when the radii of adversaries uncertain circular are 60 m, 45 m, and 30 m, respectively.
 Then, this is compared with the non-robust scheme, i.e., $R_a = 0$.
+WCSR saturated to sub-optimal solution \cite{10} having a polynomial-time solution.
+WCSR is achived by solving (\ref{p_28}) and (\ref{p_9}) iteratively and alternatively.
+A similar change is obtained with the complexity of $\mathcal{O}[I(4N + N)^{3.5} ]$ with $I$ number of iteration.
+WCSR reaches convergence.
 We consider the same radius for both adversaries in our investigations.
-As shown in Fig.~\ref{th}, the high WCSR Algorithm 1 is achieved when the circular region is more significant, due to the rate maximization.
+As shown in Fig.~\ref{th}, the high WCSR Algorithm 1 is achieved when the circular region is more significant due to the rate maximization.
 On the other hand, WCSR significantly drops when the UAV considers the approximated locations as the perfect locations.